 3. Controlling the spazz factor

 This might be my favorite thing about working with the jiu jitsu novice.
 My style is a creeping, slow one that involves relatively little risk for injury for both me and my partner.
+Although injury lawyers serving Sevierville would help you get them treated, staying away from injuries is the best.
 When you are faced with a brand new beginner, protecting yourself and them has to be paramount when you roll.
 Learning to take care of your partner is extremely valuable in both the short and long term, and so is learning to slow down the spazz.
 This attribute becomes reflexive after enough work with beginners.
 When a blue belt suddenly flips out because you have caught him in a submission he hasn’t seen before, instead of injuring, you will have the familiarity with the position and be able to control the spazz factor.